tomcheung789/rust-fsmlite/README.md

 Rust-fsmlite
 ============
-Rust-fsmlite is a simple finite state machine library for Rust.
+fsmlite is a simple finite state machine library for Rust.

 Install
 ============
-Open your Cargo.toml and add dependency
+Add fsmlite to your Cargo.toml.
 ```
 [dependencies.fsmlite]